omkarnerale18/EV--car-website-Header/README.md

-# 🚗 EV-olution – Electric Car Website Header
+# 🚗 EV-olution – Static Electric Car Website Header

-A modern and responsive **Electric Vehicle Website Header** built using **React** and **Vite**.
+A **static website header design** built with **React** and **Vite**.
-The design features a clean navigation bar, engaging hero section, and call-to-action buttons — ideal for automotive websites and EV product showcases.
+This project is purely UI-based and showcases a modern electric vehicle landing page header with text, background image, and styled buttons.
+It does not include responsiveness or working navigation.

 ---